-For many, MtF hormones (also called hormone replacement therapy or HRT) is one of the first steps in the transition.
-If the patient is a transgender woman, she is given female hormones while at the same time reducing the production of male hormones.
-For transgender men, it is exactly the opposite.
+For many, hormone treatment is one of the first steps in the transition.
+If the patient is a trans-gender woman, she is given female hormones while at the same time reducing the production of male hormones.
+For trans-gender men, it is exactly the opposite.
 It is possible to start with hormone treatment via 2pass Clinic.

 In addition, you must be at least 16 years old.
 People below 16 years of age cannot get puberty inhibitors.
 These inhibit the development of gender characteristics.
 There are conditions attached to this.

 Unfortunately, in Belgium, it is still common practice that a transwoman is asked for an “approval” by a psychologist of psychiatrist that she was diagnosed with gender dysphoria before she can start with hormone treatment.
 Here you can read more about counseling for transgender patients.